 3. Business Interruption Insurance

 Imagine a disaster such as a cyclone, an earthquake or riots bringing a temporary halt to your business activities; or an accident.
 Any Unforeseen and unanticipated event is considered an Any Unforeseen and unanticipated event is considered an accident.
 More such as a fire affecting business and resulting in financial losses.
 That’s when Business Interruption Insurance can help you keep the wheels of the economy running.

 Also known as Consequential Loss of Profit Insurance, this insurance would protect your business in times when it is unable to operate due to a disaster that is covered under your property insurance.
 It helps small and mid-sized businesses plan and manage for uncertainties and could cover your business against the loss of income and the increased cost of working, too.
 This means you are prepared to get your business up and running after uncertain incidents.

 4. Directors and Officers Liability Insurance

 Let’s face it – most often it is the business owners, directors, and the decision-making employees who have to face legal actions.
 Just because your small business is privately held and not listed, doesn’t mean you are free from that risk.
-Among the different types of insurance for small businesses, the Directors and Officers (D&O) Insurance is particularly specific to directors, managers, and employees who are empowered to make decisions for business in a company.
+Among the different types of insurance for small businesses, the Directors and Officers (D&O) Insurance is particularly specific to directors, managers, and employees who are empowered to make decisions for the business in a company.

 Here are some D&O Insurance basics: D&O Insurance provides financial protection for directors, officers, and managers, in the event of a claim against them.
-It pays for defense costs and financial losses resulting from a lawsuit.
+It pays for defence costs and financial losses resulting from a lawsuit.